Angie Bush, MS

 Ellie graduated from Brigham Young University with a double major in Family History/Genealogy and Russian.
 While at BYU, Ellie completed a genealogical internship in Moscow where she worked at a genealogical research company.
 Ellie currently works at the FamilySearch Family History Library as a Russian/Slavic research specialist and enjoys helping others trace their Eastern European roots.

 Lina Wakefield grew up in Malaysia where she learned to speak, read, and write in five languages.
-She is fluent in Chinese, Cantonese, Malay, English and Hokkien.
+She is fluent in Chinese, Cantonese, Malay, English, and Hokkien.
 She is currently working as a research specialist on the Asia Team at the Family History Library.
-She was a presenter at Rootstech last year.
-In her spare time, she loves the outdoor, boxing, and reading.
+She was a presenter at RootsTech in 2020.
+In her spare time, she loves the outdoors, boxing, and reading.

 Jane E. Wilcox